Baey Yam Keng: Political career

-Baey entered politics during the 2006 general election when he joined a six-member People's Action Party (PAP) team contesting in Tanjong Pagar GRC.
-The PAP team won by an uncontested walkover and Baey thus became a Member of Parliament representing the Queenstown ward of Tanjong Pagar GRC.
-In February 2007, Baey was named as one of the members of a 'new media capabilities group' aimed at countering online criticisms of the PAP.
+Baey entered politics during the 2006 general election when he joined a six-member PAP team contesting in Tanjong Pagar GRC.
+The PAP team won in a walkover; Baey became the MP for the Queenstown division.
+In February 2007, Baey was named as one of the members of a "new media capabilities group" formed to counter online opposition to the PAP.

-During the 2011 general election, Baey switched to join the five-member PAP team contesting in Tampines GRC and they won with 57.22% of the vote against the National Solidarity Party.
-Baey thus became the Member of Parliament representing the Tampines North ward of Tampines GRC.
+During the 2011 general election, Baey was redeployed to join the five-member PAP team for Tampines GRC; they defeated the National Solidarity Party (NSP) with 57.22% of the vote.
+He became the MP for the Tampines North ward of Tampines GRC.

-In December 2013, Baey, who is known for sharing his personal life on social media, attracted controversy when he mentioned that he paid below the full price for a meal at a food stall in Tampines North.
-After the stall owner clarified that he had given Baey an undisclosed discount out of goodwill, Baey publicised that the stall would offer a special discount for up to 100 customers a day from 21 to 22 December 2013, and would donate all proceeds to the Tampines North welfare fund to help needy residents.
-Baey also shared how an activist showed support by pledging dollar for dollar for the same fund.
+In December 2013, Baey, known for sharing his personal life on social media, attracted controversy when he mentioned that he paid below the full price for a meal at a food stall in Tampines.
+After the stall owner stated at a Meet-the-People Session (MPS) that he had given Baey an undisclosed discount out of "simple goodwill", Baey publicised that the stall would offer a special discount for up to 100 customers a day from 21 to 22 December 2013, and would donate all proceeds to the Tampines North welfare fund to help needy residents.
+Baey also shared how a PAP activist under him pledged dollar for dollar for the same fund.

-In June 2014, Baey allegedly called for legal action to be taken against those who had vandalised the PAP's article on Wikipedia, which had been the subject of an edit war between vandals and editors on 12 and 13 June.
-He clarified later that he did not call on the PAP to consider legal action as Wikipedia page edits are not a priority for legal action.
+In June 2014, Baey allegedly called for legal action against people who had vandalised the PAP's article on Wikipedia in an edit war.
+He later stated that he did not call on the PAP to consider legal action as Wikipedia page edits were not a priority for said action; he also filed for The Straits Times to undo its claim that he had done so.